codecurious-bln/elixir_snake/docs/tutorial/03-let-the-snake-move.md

 end
 ```

 Then we need to implement the `handle_info/2` callback function where our scene process can receive incoming messages in the format `{type, state}`.
-We'll match on the `type` tuple to make sure are handling the right message.
+We'll match on the `type` tuple to make sure we're handling the right message.
 We'll for now just output some logging information to see what's happening:

 ```elixir